mathieuraffinot/locate-cdawg/README.md

 ### Brief description

 The CDAWG  data structure (see REF1) is a compact automaton built on an input text and which permits fast pattern localisation.
 However, coded directly, the multicharacter transitions requires a huge memory space which makes it unpractical in practice.
-The idea of paper REF2 is to only keep of the CDAWG the structure that allows to find the positions of a given pattern ** KNOWING ** that the pattern is in the text.
+One idea of paper REF2 is to only keep of the CDAWG the structure that allows to find the positions of a given pattern ** KNOWING ** that the pattern is in the text.
 This is garantied by using a BWT first.
-From the CDAWG, it only remains to code each first character of each transition, which now permits to encore the structure in a relatively small amount of space.
+From the CDAWG, it only remains to code each first character of each transition, which now permits to encode the structure in a relatively small amount of space.
 The localisation is done very efficiently in worst time O(M+NOCC), where M is the size of the pattern and NOCC the number of occurrences in the text.

-Two CDAWG [lite] encoding are proposed:
+Two CDAWG [lite] encodings are proposed:
 * a "simple" BYTE coding
-[.cdawg-comp file], which is bigger than the next one, but allows faster localisations
+[.cdawg-comp file], which is bigger than the next one, but allows faster localisations;
-* a more complex succint coding [.cdawg-succ, .cdawg-scc, .cdawg-ps files] which total sizes are smaller than the first one, but which localisation remains very fast
+* a more complex succint coding [.cdawg-succ, .cdawg-scc, .cdawg-ps files] which total sizes are smaller than the first one, but which localisation remains very fast.

-The search code requires that RCLCSA files (for the BWT) have been built on the origibal file and are in the same directory.
+The search code requires that RCLCSA files (for the BWT) have been built on the original file and are in the same directory.

 The RLCSA is based on the following libraries: RLCSA